tencentyun/intlcloud-documents/product/游戏服务/游戏多媒体引擎/购买指南_intl.md

 >!
-A user who receives or sends a voice message in the app is counted as a voice messaging DAU, and the total number of voice messaging DAUs is calculated based on the deduplicated openIDs (openID is a unique identifier of the user in the app, and one user corresponds to one openID).
+A user who receives or sends a voice message in the app is counted as a voice messaging DAU, and the total number of voice messaging DAUs is calculated based on the deduplicated openIDs (openID is a unique identifier of the user in the app, and one user is associated with one openID).

 ## Voice Filtering Service